diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 People make bets and give a bookmaker their money;
 it computes results and distributes incomes, taking only a small percent for his work.

-However, according to the *game theory*, a bookmaker would have a desire to cheat.
+However, according to the *Game Theory*, a bookmaker would have a desire to cheat.
 Indeed, it can earn more money if it decides to compute revenue *incorrectly*.
 Simply because its clients don’t have all the information required to check its computation.
 Shortly – the more money a gamer loses – the more money bookmaker wins.